 What should be looking for if you're in the market for one of the best waterproof jackets?
 For starters, forget about cheap options.
 If you want proper protection then you absolutely have to go for a well-made jacket constructed from quality materials, with a water- and wind-proof hood and enough waterproof pockets to keep your essentials safe and accessible.
 You'll also need to decide between a warmer but bulkier lined jacket, or a super-lightweight shell that'll pack up small but which you'll need to layer up with to stay warm.

 Our ranking of the best waterproof jackets includes both, but we've focused on technical options that are protective, but packable.
 They're lightweight, yet breathable and windproof, and designed to be stowed in a backpack and whipped out when a rain shower begins (Want something warmer and less technical?
 Check out the best winter coats instead.)

->

-> Our handy tool will pull in all the best prices for each product on our list.
+Our handy tool will pull in all the best prices for each product on our list.
 Need some more buying advice?
-Head to the bottom of this article to learn how to choose the best waterproof jacket.
+Head to the bottom of this article for tips on what to look for.
 If not, read on for our pick of the best waterproof jackets.

->

-> - Browse the best hiking boots for men
+- Browse the best hiking boots for men